georgesovetov/python-style-guide/README.md

 ## Feedback, Changes and Contibution

-This document is subject to revise, refine and improve.
+This document is subject to revision, refinment and improvements.
 It will not change dramatically.

 Please leave feedback, ask, comment and contribute if you
 - think you can make this style guide better,